jqwik-team/jqwik-samples/README.md

 The [jqwik-starter-gradle-kotlin] project demonstrates how to use jqwik with Gradle and Kotlin

+### jqwik for Android with Gradle and Kotlin

+The [jqwik-starter-gradle-android] project demonstrates how to use jqwik in an Android project with Gradle and Kotlin

 ### jqwik with Maven

 The [jqwik-starter-maven] project demonstrates how to use jqwik with Maven.